 This post may contain affiliate links.

 Wake up bright and early, because this is going to be a fun-filled day!
 Start off with this paragliding adventure over the majestic Swiss Alps.
 You get some seriously beautiful views.
 Plus, who doesn’t want to run off the side of a mountain?
-There are a ton of companies offering very similar packages, and from what I saw, they all take off from around the same spot.
+My guide was incredibly reassuring the whole time and the whole experience was absolutely a once in a lifetime adventure.

 Read More on Interlaken:

 Now that you have your adrenaline pumping, stroll through town and make your way (by foot or bus) to the Wilderswil train station.
 The cogwheel train up to Schynige Platte leaves from the station, and is incredibly scenic.
-The train chugs on up through rolling meadows and forests.
+The train takes just under an hour and ascends slowly through rolling meadows and forests.
 Keep an eye out for the brilliant blue lakes Thun and Brienz.

 At the top, you have many options.
 Take a rambling hike (as I did), or grab food and drinks from the restaurant at the top.
 I would definitely recommend hiking around, because honestly, the views do not look real.
 I saw the lake, and thought it had to be fake…there are no lakes that look like this in real life, right?